Lobz/modding-Rimworld-tutorial/lesson4.md

 Moreover, common files used by all versions can remain on the root folders (outside specific version folders) or can be moved to a folder called `Common`, as you prefer.
 These files are read by all versions, as long as there isn't another file with the same name inside the specific version folders.

-You can read more about that in this guide by Tynan: https://docs.google.com/document/d/e/2PACX-1vSOOrF961tiBuNBIr8YpUvCWYScU-Wer3h3zaoMrw_jc8CCjMjlMzNCAfZZHTI2ibJ7iUZ9_CK45IhP/pub
+You can read more about that in [this guide by Tynan](https://docs.google.com/document/d/e/2PACX-1vSOOrF961tiBuNBIr8YpUvCWYScU-Wer3h3zaoMrw_jc8CCjMjlMzNCAfZZHTI2ibJ7iUZ9_CK45IhP/pub)

 That's it for this lesson.
-Not for compatibility with other mods!
+Not for [compatibility with other mods](lesson5.md)!